-- Policy 9.1 Explore opportunities for Goal 11 exceptions and the full range of advance wastewater treatment opportunities, including but not limited to, the use of onsite alternative treatment technology, centralized sewer systems and cluster systems. - Policy 9.2 Conduct a joint Board of County Commissioner/Planning Commission hearing in Newberry Country to: - a.
+- Policy 9.1 Explore opportunities for Goal II exceptions and the full range of advance wastewater treatment opportunities, including but not limited to, the use of onsite alternative treatment technology, centralized sewer systems and cluster systems. - a.
+The zoning of the properties identified in the Goal II exception will retain the same zoning as prior to the Goal II exception; the Goal II exception cannot be used to upzone properties to more intense uses. - Policy 9.2 Conduct a joint Board of County Commissioner/Planning Commission hearing in Newberry Country to: - a.
 Discuss the South County/Northern Klamath County steering committee recommendations; and - b.
 Allow for public comments